aminmbare/Computational-intelligence/lab3/README.md

 #### ALGORITHM
 ![alt text](https://github.com/aminmbare/Computational-intelligence/blob/main/lab3/PLOTS/Q.png)
 #### EXPLORATION VS EXPLOITATION
-This concept will be done through an Annealing fashion , the `random factor` will converge to zero like simluated annealing through out the episode , we set the parameters of the simulated annealing operator such that the first 40% episedes the agent will follow a random policy and right after the `random factor` will converge to zero will start following the policy set by $\argmax_a$ $Q$(s,a)
+This concept will be done through an Annealing fashion , the `random factor` will converge to zero like simluated annealing through out the episode , we set the parameters of the simulated annealing operator such that the first 40% episedes the agent will follow a random policy and right after the `random factor` will converge to zero will start following the policy set by $argmax_a$ $Q$(s,a)
 The following plot will show the winning ratio of the agent against the optimal agent every 100 episodes through all the trainning phase